 Epidemiologists study the movement of diseases through a population.
 They investigate how diseases spread and how they can be slowed down.
 They provide information to medical professionals who develop treatments for those infected by an epidemic and vaccines for those who have not been infected.

 Epidemiologists look at data and try to figure out what it means and where trends are heading.
 If a disease is spreading across a geographic area, will it continue moving in its current direction?
 If an age group is experiencing an increase in incidents of an illness, why is this group affected disproportionately?

 Public health leaders need solid data to make decisions.
 Unless they have staff who can tell them what their data means, the data is useless.
 This is where biostatisticians come into play.

-For the offbeat sorts who love statistics and public health, a job as a biostatistician can provide engaging work.
+For the offbeat sorts who love statistics and public health, a job as a biostatistician can provide engaging data science work.
 As businesses, nonprofits and governmental organizations have collected more and more data, the professional skills involved in organizing, interpreting, and analyzing large data sets has become more and more valuable.

 Some people love the thrill of an emergency.
 That’s why some people become police officers, emergency medical technicians, and firefighters.
 Other people like to help people in similar ways but don’t want the adrenaline rush emergency responders to crave.
 Researchers contribute to the public health field through scientific inquiry rather than by responding immediately to crises.

 Researchers often are epidemiologists and biostatisticians as well.
 However, researchers are fully devoted to testing hypotheses; they strive to discover scientific facts and apply those facts to the world around them.
 Other public health professionals use researchers’ work as foundations for their own work.
 For example, public health educators use scientific research to develop public awareness campaigns and training curricula.